top of page

 That kind of seeing - the angle that only an outsider finds - is what I bring to every engagement.

-That position (permanently outside, perpetually watching) is not a limitation.
-It is my methodology.
+That position (permanently outside, perpetually watching) is my methodology.

-I believe most communication problems are not writing problems; they are structural and cultural ones, invisible from the inside.
+Most communication problems are structural and cultural ones, invisible from the inside.

-I believe that every organisation has a story worth telling and a person worth listening to, and that finding them requires patience, curiosity, and ethical rigour.
+Every organisation has a story worth telling and people worth listening to, and learning from them requires patience, curiosity, and ethical rigour.

-As head editor of a technology and culture magazine founded by Latin American rock icon Charly Alberti, I expanded it from Argentina into Mexico and Chile within 18 months.
+As head editor of a tech and culture magazine founded by Latin American rock icon Charly Alberti, I expanded it from Argentina into Mexico and Chile within 18 months.

 In 2006, I gave a name to what is now the largest European collective platform for gender equality NGOs: WO=MEN, still in use.

-I found a university-educated sociologist living in poverty in Bolivia, became her publisher, worked with her through the writing and publication of three books, and watched one of them reach 68,000 followers on its own terms, in her own voice, on a subject she alone had chosen.
+I found a university-educated, immigrant sociologist living in poverty in Bolivia, became her publisher, worked with her through the writing and publication of three books, and watched one of them reach 68,000 followers on its own terms, in her own voice, on a subject she alone had chosen.